benson700/Soccer-Project/README.md

 - Navigate in the directory

 ```
-cd QA-FootballProject
+cd Soccer-Project
 ```

 # Run the project
-In the directory `QA-FootballProject`.
+In the directory `Soccer-Project`.
 - Install the requirements
 ```
 pip install -r requirements.txt